cepthomas/NScript/README.md

 Compiles C#-like scripts into in-memory assemblies using Roslyn.
 Scripts do not use namespace or class name declarations.

+The Example directory demonstrates the use.
+There are two forms:

+- Using simple reflection with direct Invoke() and delegates.
+- Direct invocation of an abstract base class.

 Used by [Nebulator](https://github.com/cepthomas/Nebulator/blob/main/README.md)
 and [NProcessing](https://github.com/cepthomas/NProcessing/blob/main/README.md).